Portfolio Managers' Quarterly

 Co-Portfolio Managers

-The material provided herein has been provided by BTS Asset Management and is for informational purposes only.
+The material provided herein has been provided by BTS Asset Management and is for informational purposes only and should not be construed as an offer to sell or the solicitation to buy securities or adopt any investment strategy, nor shall this commentary constitute investment advice.
 BTS Asset Management serves as investment advisor to one or more mutual funds distributed through Northern Lights Distributors, LLC member FINRA/SIPC.
 Northern Lights Distributors, LLC and BTS Asset Management are not affiliated entities.

 It should not be assumed that investment decisions made in the future will be profitable or guard against losses, as no strategy can guarantee future results or entirely protect against loss of principal.
 There is no guarantee that the strategies discussed herein will succeed in all market conditions or are appropriate for every investor.